Oviya-05/EXP1-Design-Implementation-of-CMOS-Inverter-Design-using-Cadence-EDA-Tool/README.md

 **Tools Required:**

 •	Personal Computer

 •	Cadence Virtuoso Software

+**Schematic Simulation:**
-S C H E M A T I C S I M U L A T I O N - PROCEDURE FOR CREATING THE SCHEMATIC SIMULATION -Commands to get into Cadence
+**PROCEDURE FOR CREATING THE SCHEMATIC SIMULATION -Commands to get into Cadence**

 1. Right Click and open the terminal window
 2. Type the following commands as follows and press enter.

 •	csh

 •	source /cadence/install/cshrc

 •	virtuoso

-Procedure for Schematic simulation using Cadence
+**Procedure for Schematic simulation using Cadence**

 1. Now two windows must open i) virtuoso/command interpreter window ii)”Whats New…”
-2. Close the 2nd window
+3. Close the 2nd window
-3. Use 1st window i.e virtuoso window (CIW) for further processing.
+4. Use 1st window i.e virtuoso window (CIW) for further processing.
 i.
 Create a New Library
 ii.
 Create Schematic Cell view. iii.
 Create the Symbol for schematic Cell view.